What You Need To Know

 Tracking People Using GPS Trackers

-There are a number of applications when it comes to tracking the movements of other people, including parental tracking of children and teens in order to ensure their safety.
-Those same geofences that are so useful in vehicle tracking are especially useful here: by setting geofences around predefined areas, parents are able to be alerted the moment their child makes it to school and back home safely, or ensure that their teen driver isn’t veering too far from home.
+There are several applications when it comes to tracking the movements of other people, including parental tracking of children and teens to ensure their safety.
+Those same geofences that are so useful in vehicle tracking are especially useful here: by setting geofences around predefined areas, parents can be alerted the moment their child makes it to school and back home safely or ensure that their teen driver isn’t veering too far from home.
 Speed alerts can also be set up to inform a parent when their new driver has exceeded a certain speed in the family car.
 All of this information and more is accessible remotely, giving parents confidence in the whereabouts and safety of their children.

 Tracking Assets Via GPS

 Asset tracking is another common use for GPS trackers, especially among business users and those who wish to keep an eye on personal property and valuables that are in storage or being transported from one location to another.
 Asset trackers have been deployed to monitor the location and movement of big-ticket items, from jewelry to classic car collections.
 Motion-activated alerts let users know if an asset has been tampered with or is unexpectedly on the move, allowing users to identify a stolen asset’s location in real time for recovery.

 Pros and Cons of Tracking Someone Via GPS Tracker or GPS Tracking App